Baby Bunting is Australia’s leading baby goods retailer operating 50 stores across Australia with a market capitalisation of approximately $300m.

 While on the board, Baby Bunting fulfilled its vision of becoming a ”category killer” in the Australian market, with it now being 20 times larger than its nearest competitor.
 It has grown from 6 stores to 50, while revenue has grown from $40 million to over $300 million.

 This case study highlights the benefit of aligned values on taking a long term view and scaling a business the right way.
 We are pleased to have helped Baby Bunting successfully navigate a highly competitive landscape, and could not be more proud of management and the board in executing their vision.

 TDM retained 82% of its shareholding at IPO and remained active on the Board up until mid 2017.
-By 2018, TDM’s return including dividends was approximately 9x its initial investment.
+By 2018, when TDM fully exited its investment, TDM’s return including dividends was approximately 9xinitial investment

 ‘’TDM has been with me every step of the way since I joined Baby Bunting as CEO.
 TDM brings a true global perspective to our business and their input on a range of financial, people, and strategic matters has been invaluable.’’